mcbloch/mcbloch.github.io/content/cv.md

     started: 2022
     desc_items:
       - Configuration and setup of network equipment.
-      - Monitoring and troubleshooting for 1000 gamers.
+      - Monitoring and troubleshooting for thousands of gamers.
 projects: []
 programminglanguages:
   - quality: Experienced